Developing employable, resilient, digitally literate graduates

 We have reflected upon national employment trends.
 We now know that graduates, in future, will have 12 or more careers and that the future of work is going to be impacted upon by new and emerging technologies.

-The aim of the modules, which are delivered online, is to focus on the attributes of:
+The aim of the modules are to focus on the attributes of:

 The modules, which are tailored to your subject discipline, ensure that UWTSD graduates are prepared for a digitally enabled workplace that will also see an increased demand for creativity, innovation and resilience.